Standard or Itemized: Don't Miss These IRS Deductions

 Any out-of-pocket charitable donations and contributions can also save you money, and if you drove your vehicle as part of charity work, you may also be able to include expenses for the mileage.
 Four basic categories of car and truck expenses are deductible on income tax returns.
 For three of them, you must itemize your deductions on Schedule A. First, you can deduct your use of your vehicle for charitable services under your charitable expense deduction.
 A standard deduction rate per mile applies.
 Second, you can deduct your use of your vehicle for driving to and from medical care providers and include it under itemized medical expenses.
 Again, a standard medical deduction rate per mile applies.
 Third, you can deduct expenses related to business use of your vehicle; however, you cannot deduct costs such as miles driven on your regular commute and vehicle expenses for which your employer reimburses you.
 The fourth category of deductible car and truck expenses, moving expenses to start a new job, does not require you to itemize deductions.
 To qualify for this deduction, you must move at least 50 miles from your current home.

 Medical expenses include more than just payment to doctors, surgeons and dentists.
 The insurance premiums that people pay every month and even the amount of money that they spend on transportation to obtain medical care can qualify as medical deductions.
 The amount of money spent to obtain a diagnosis and to treat a disease are classified as medical expenses.
 Any equipment that is needed to treat a medical condition can also qualify.
 Payment to a long-term care facility is a medical expense, even a portion of the premiums for long-term care insurance can qualify.
 Qualifying expenditures are those related to treating a medical condition and also those that are related to the prevention of diseases.

 In 2013, government officials increased the threshold from more than 7.5% to more than 10% of the taxpayer’s adjusted gross income.
-Americans 65 years of age and older were initially exempt from the threshold increase, but this exemption will end on December 31, 2016.
+Americans 65 years of age and older were initially exempt from the threshold increase, but this exemption ended on December 31, 2016.